Empirical Bayes for Data Integration: Framework

-Before proceeding, we discuss some examples to make ideas concrete.
-Suppose that one wants to study the association between colon cancer survival ($y_i$) and gene expression ($\bx_i$), and one has three lists of genes found to be associated to gastrointestinal, endometrial and ovarian cancer survival.
+Before proceeding, we discuss examples to make ideas concrete.
+Suppose that one wants to study the association between colon cancer survival ($y_i$) and gene expression ($\bx_i$), and one has three lists of genes found to be associated with gastrointestinal, endometrial and ovarian cancer.
 Here, $\bz_j \in \{0,1\}^3$ indicates whether gene $j$ is included in these 3 lists.
-The meta-covariates $\bz_j$ may contain further information, such as the biological pathways that each gene is known to be associated with, or whether the covariate corresponds to clinical variable, known risk factors, genomic data, etc. As another example, the director of a school wishes to identify socio-demographic covariates $\bX$ associated with academic performance $\by$.
-The director has reports giving estimated covariate effects $\bZ$ in other schools, but does not have access to the full data from those schools.
+The meta-covariates $\bz_j$ may contain further information: biological pathways in which each gene features, whether the covariate is a clinical or genomic variable, etc. As another example, a school's director wants to identify covariates $\bX$ associated with academic performance $\by$.
+The director has reports $\bZ$ on estimated covariate effects in other schools, but does not have the full data from those schools.